-A native reference state transformed into a cool season pasture due to a suppression of fire and heavy grazing by livestock.
-Very little inputs to the original reference state make this state a possibility for restoration to the reference state.
-This path would need prescribed fire, grazing, and a reduction of cool season grasses by using a selective herbicide.
-With a combination of inputs of non- selective herbicide and inter-seeding, the semi-native pasture transitions to a non-native pasture.
+This state is a native reference state transformed into a cool-season pasture due to a suppression of fire and heavy grazing by livestock.
+Because there were very little inputs to the original reference state, this state has possibility for restoration to the reference state.
+This path would need prescribed fire, grazing, and a reduction of cool-season grasses by use of a selective herbicide.
+With a combination of inputs of non-selective herbicide and inter-seeding, the seminative pasture will transition to a non-native pasture.
 Continual management is required to prevent invasion of shrubs.
-This can occur if the site is overgrazed and seeding and herbicide are discontinued mostly cool season grasses with some natives cool season grasses and legumes
+Shrubs invade if the site is overgrazed and seeding and herbicide are discontinued.